Taylor Reimer: Late models

-Reimer made her limited late model debut in October 2023, finishing ninth for Lee Faulk Racing in a 24-car field at Tri-County Speedway.
+Reimer made her Limited Late Model debut in October 2023, finishing ninth for Lee Faulk Racing in a 24-car field at Tri-County Speedway.
 In December, she announced plans to work towards a transition to pavement racing during the 2024 season to prepare for a long-term future in NASCAR.
-Reimer won her first late model pavement race at Tri-County on May 11, 2024.
+Reimer won her first Limited Late Model race at Tri-County on May 11, 2024.
 She would follow this up with a win at Hickory Motor Speedway on August 10, 2024.
 On September 10, 2024, Reimer was named by NASCAR as one of five NASCAR Regional drivers to watch.

 ARCA

+2023

 Reimer made her debut in the ARCA Menards Series for Venturini Motorsports at Springfield in 2023, finishing eighth in one of the series' two dirt track races.

+2024

-She returned to Venturini's ARCA program in 2024 to run both Springfield and the second dirt track race at DuQuoin while also planning to make her ARCA pavement debut in the West Series race at the Las Vegas Motor Speedway Bullring.
+Reimer returned to Venturini's ARCA program in 2024 to run both Springfield and the second dirt track race at DuQuoin while also planning to make her ARCA pavement debut in the West Series race at the Las Vegas Motor Speedway Bullring.
 At Springfield, the Venturini team entered cars for a total of four female drivers, with Reimer running the team's No. 55 Toyota.
 She finished the race third, matching her qualifying position and placing one spot behind her teammate Isabella Robusto.

+2025

+Reimer's No. 25 ARCA car at the Las Vegas Bullring in 2025.

+In 2025, Reimer would move to Nitro Motorsports in the No. 70, in a joint venture with Venturini Motorsports who were shutting their doors at seasons end.

+2026

+Reimer's car post-race at Talladega in April 2026.

+For 2026, Reimer would move over to Pinnacle Racing Group and Chevrolet in their No. 77 entry for select starts, starting at the season opener in Daytona.

 Personal life

 Originally from Tulsa, Oklahoma, Reimer attended the University of Oklahoma, putting her racing career on hold to focus on her education and pursue competitive cheerleading.
-She graduated from the university in 2022 with a degree in health and exercise science and a minor in business.Reimer is currently in a relationship with 2025 NASCAR Craftsman Truck Series Champion, Corey Heim.
+She graduated from the university in 2022 with a degree in health and exercise science and a minor in business.

+Reimer has been in a relationship with fellow NASCAR driver Corey Heim since 2024.